William Frazier Taylor, Jr., was my great grand uncle and brother to my

 Will and Effie never wandered far from their beginnings within Culpeper County.
 The map below highlights a number of significant places where the Taylor family lived and commuted during their lives.Culpeper County is, in fact, located in the beautiful Piedmont area of Virginia, at the eastern foothills of the Blue Ridge Mountains and nestled within the Rappahannock River Basin.
-Batna, Virginia, where the Taylor families lived and worked was only 3.9 miles northeast from Raccoon Ford.
-And Stevensburg, noted as William Taylor’s address in the 1900-1910 censuses was just 6 miles NNE away from Raccoon Ford.
+Batna, Virginia, where the Taylor families lived and worked was only 3.9 miles northeast of Raccoon Ford.
+And Stevensburg noted William Taylor’s address in the 1900-1910 censuses was just 6 miles NNE away from Raccoon Ford.

 William Frazier Taylor, Jr., Dies at Age 43

 Six year’s after her husband’s death, Effie had moved to Southeast, Washington, DC., where she recorded herself as head of the household in the 1930 Census.
 Several of her children, now in their late teens and early 20’s were still living at home with her.
 And yet again, in the 1940 Census, the record shows an extended and blended Taylor family, with Effie still as head, living at 1354 D. Street, S.E., Washington, DC.